sargunv/cakeparse/README.md

 ## Build

-This project uses [Gradle](http://gradle.org) for its build system.
-Simply clone the repository and run `./gradlew build`.
+This project uses [Kobalt](http://beust.com/kobalt/) for its build system.
+Simply clone the repository and run `./kobaltw compile`.

 ## Contribute